9.40 SURFACE FINISHING

 9.46 PAVEMENT DATE AND STATION STAMPING

 Placement date (MM‑DD‑YY) and station location of all PCC pavement shall be stamped in the plastic concrete.
 Placement date should be placed at the beginning and ending of each day's run near the day’s work joint.
 Station locations should be placed on station or as close to on station as possible while avoiding pavement joint locations.
-The stamped date and station numbers shall be located on a troweled surface not closer than 1 foot (300 mm) to edge of pavement slab and face outward so as to be read from the near shoulder.
+The stamped date and station numbers shall be located on a troweled surface not closer than 1 foot to edge of pavement slab, but in a position that will not conflict with possible shoulder rumble strips.
+The stamps should face outward so as to be read from the near shoulder.
 On roadways with narrow shoulders, the numbers are often times placed so that they can be read from the roadway.
 An alternate method is to stamp the date transversely to be read as one is “looking down the road”.